On typewriters, the

 With the ruler visible, you can edit your tab stops.

 To insert a new tab stop, click in the ruler where you want the tab stop.

 To move a tab stop, click and drag it in the ruler.

 To change a tab stop from one kind to another, double-click it in the ruler.
 In Pages, you can also right-click it.

 To remove a tab stop, drag it off the ruler.

 Use the proper tab stop for the job.
-For instance, don’t use a center tab stop to line up grids of numbers.
+For instance, don’t use a center tab stop to line up decimal numbers.
 A right tab can be useful in a document footer to put two pieces of text (e.g., the document title and the page number) at opposite ends of the same line.